Site 61 Hostel

 - Do you have lockers?

 Yes.
 We have monitored lockers of various sizes in the front lounge.
 Bring your own lock, or rent one at the front desk for a minimal fee+deposit.

 - Check-in is from 4-9pm.
 Is there a way to check-in after 9pm?

 Yes.
 We have a system set up for late check-ins.
-We will need to know in advance, before 8:30pm please, if you expect to arrive after 9PM.
+We will need to know in advance, before 8:30PM, if you expect to arrive after 9PM.

 - Check-in is from 4-9pm.
 Is there a way to check-in before 4pm?
 “My flight lands at 9am, I would like to see the city.”